msikma/dadafw/readme.md

 IE9–11, and mobile browsers (Android, Chrome Mobile, iOS Safari).
 All stable releases are tested thoroughly—the non-stable releases are not.

-### CSS3 Standards-Compliance
+### Vendor prefixes

-By default, the framework generates code that includes vendor prefixes, resulting in CSS code that is not standards-compliant.
+The framework generates code that includes vendor prefixes, resulting in CSS code that is not strictly standards-compliant.
 This is necessary, however, for proper functioning of the framework.
-It's possible to remove all vendor-prefixed code by setting the `$ddfw-compatibility-mode` variable to `false` in the settings file, but that breaks the framework.

 We include vendor prefixes and browser hacks to a degree deemed reasonable to support modern, widely used browsers.